esl/MongooseIM/doc/advanced-configuration/Services.md

 ### service_mongoose_system_metrics

-MongooseIM system metrics are being gathered to analyse the trends and needs of our users, improve MongooseIM, and know where to focus our efforts.
+MongooseIM system metrics are being gathered to analyse the trends and needs of our users, improve MongooseIM, and get to know where to focus our efforts.
 See [System Metrics Privacy Policy](../operation-and-maintenance/System-Metrics-Privacy-Policy.md) for more details.

 #### Options